 Our Top Tips for Selling Estate Jewelry

-Now that you understand what estate jewelry is, let’s talk about how you can sell yours for the most money.
+Now that you understand what is estate jewelry is, let’s talk about how you can sell yours for the most money.
 Follow these simple tips to maximize your revenue:

 1. Understand the Value of Your Piece